wso2-extensions/identity-organization-management/README.md

   |URO5|U1|R1|-1234|E|A|1

-- Removing or editing that **mandatory** role can **only** be done at the assigned level.
+- Removing or editing that **forced** role can **only** be done at the assigned level.

-- When assigning a non-mandatory role to this hierarchy the user can assign it to that organization only or the all the organizations.
+- When assigning a non-forced role to this hierarchy the user can assign it to that organization only or the all the organizations.
 - For example, if user `U1` assigns role `R1` to organization `A` only, that role will only be at organization A.
 - After that, the database table `UM_USER_ROLE_ORG` will look like this.